karan-c/Movie-Search/README.md

 [https://movie-search-karan.netlify.app/]
 -----------

-This is a normal movie search app made for the purpose of practicing React.
+This is a just a normal movie search app made for the purpose of practicing React.

 Used TMDB API.